 The SAGE system continued to be used by the military until 1984.
 Fortunately it was never tested in combat.

 Jay Forrester, creator of Whirlwind, moved to the Sloan School of Management at MIT, and left the development of digital computing for good, in 1956.
 He created a new field of research called “system dynamics,” which looks at the interactions of objects in dynamic systems, with an emphasis on simulation of those systems.
 He developed ideas which have led to modern notions of supply chain management.
-As of this writing he is a professor emeritus and senior lecturer at MIT.
+(Update 11/21/2016: He died on November 16, 2016.
+Source: New York Times)

 In Part 2, I describe the efforts that began in the 1960s to bring interactive computing to the masses.